ShadowDraco/city-explorer/README.md

 - 02-23-2023 4:45 - adds movie and WeatherDay Components

 - 02-24-2023 8:40am - branch for performance like caching update readme
-- 02-24-2023 1:35pm - adds local cache to server for movies and weather
+- 02-24-2023 1:35pm - updates requests to use GET, requests are now cached server-side

 ## Credit and Collaborations